ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_payloads.md

 In objects where an array field is defined as having 0..n values, the array field must be explicitly expressed as an array in the payload, even if it only contains one item or is empty.

-This means that single valued arrays are not permitted.
 This applies equally for object arrays.
 Where a field is defined as an array value, the response should be:
 * an array of objects,
 * an array of values, or
 * an empty array (``[]``).